Discover more from Tech World With Milan Newsletter

 Capture: This is the process of collecting all things that have your attention.
 It can be anything from emails, thoughts, ideas, tasks, or projects.
 The idea is to write it all down in a "trusted system" outside your head to reduce cognitive load.

 Clarify: In this step, you process what you've captured.
-This involves deciding whether the item is actionable or not.
+This involves deciding whether the item is actionable.
 If it's not actionable, you can discard it, incubate it for potential future action, or file it as a reference.
-If it's actionable and can be done in less than two minutes, you do it immediately.
+You do it immediately if it's actionable and can be done in less than two minutes.
 Otherwise, you delegate it or defer it.

-Organize: Once you've determined what you need to do, you organize those tasks.
+Organize: Once you've determined what to do, you organize those tasks.
 This might involve assigning them to specific projects, scheduling them in your calendar, or placing them on a "next actions" list.

 Reflect: This involves regularly reviewing your system to ensure it remains up-to-date and aligned with your commitments and goals.
 Allen suggests a weekly review to clean up, update, and revise your lists.